sola-st/PyTy/README.md

 PyTy is an automated program repair approach specifically designed for Python type errors.
 PyTy utilizes a learning-based model trained on a dataset of Python type error fixes.

 ## Purpose
-Submission for:
+Submission for ICSE 2024 Artifact:
 - Available Badge: We provide the artifact with a permanent DOI from Zenodo and also maintain a public GitHub repository for the project.
 - Reusable Badge: We describe how to reproduce the paper's results using Docker and use the tool to fix new bugs in other repositories.

 ## Provenance
 - The source code and data are publicly available on Zenodo and GitHub: DOI and https://github.com/sola-st/PyTy.

-- As a timestamp, the last GitHub commit before submitting the artifact is.
+- As a timestamp, the last GitHub commit before submitting the artifact is: .

 ## Data
 We also include the dataset we collected, named PyTyDefects.
 It is available in the folder: src/Input.